Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Abstract

 \section{Abstract}

 Nonlinear dynamical systems are ubiquitous in nature and they are hard to forecast.
 Not only they may be sensitive to small perturbations in their initial conditions, but they are often composed of processes acting at multiple scales.
 Classical approaches based on the Lyapunov spectrum rely on the knowledge of the dynamic forward operator, or of a data-derived approximation of it.
-This operator is typically unknown, or the data are too noisy to derive a faithful representation.
-Here, we propose a new data-driven approach to analyze the local predictability of dynamical systems.
+This operator is typically unknown, or the data are too noisy to derive its faithful representation.
+Here we propose a new data-driven approach to analyze the local predictability of dynamical systems.
 This method, based on the concept of recurrence, is closely linked to the well-established framework of local dynamical indices.
-Applied to both idealized systems and real-world datasets, this new index shows results consistent with existing knowledge, proving its effectiveness in estimating local predictability.
-Additionally, we discuss its relationship with local dynamical indices, illustrating how it complements the previous framework as a more direct measure of predictability.
-Furthermore, we explore its reflection of the scale-dependent nature of predictability, its extension that includes a weighting strategy, and its real-time application.
+When applied to both idealized systems and real-world datasets arising from large-scale atmospheric fields, our new approach proves its effectiveness in estimating local predictability.
+Additionally, we discuss its relationship with other local dynamical indices, and how it reveals the scale-dependent nature of predictability.
+Furthermore, we explore its link to information theory, its extension that includes a weighting strategy, and its real-time application.
 We believe these aspects collectively demonstrate its potential as a powerful diagnostic tool for complex systems.

 \keywords{Predictability \and Dynamical Systems \and Data-driven Methods \and Local Dynamical Indices}